2023 NFL season: Streaming

 This is the second season of a 12-year deal with Amazon Prime Video and Twitch to exclusively stream Thursday Night Football.
 For 2023, flex scheduling has also been expanded to Thursday Night Football on a one-year trial.
 In addition, Thursday Night Football added a late-afternoon game on the Friday after Thanksgiving under the title Black Friday Football; unlike the other TNF games, whose free broadcasts are exclusive to sister live streaming platform Twitch, this game was also carried for free within the main Amazon Prime Video platform.

-This was the second season of a 12-year deal that ESPN+ exclusively streamed one game.
-The game featured a youth-oriented alternate broadcast on ESPN+ and Disney+, using the league's player tracking data to render a live animated version of the game portrayed by characters from the Toy Story franchise.
+This was the second season of a 12-year deal that ESPN+ exclusively streamed one game—in this case, the International Series game in London on October 1.
+The game featured a youth-oriented alternate broadcast on ESPN+ and Disney+—Toy Story Funday Football—using the league's player tracking data to render a live animated version of the game using characters from Pixar's Toy Story franchise.

 The league's streaming service NFL+ adds live access to NFL Network on its base tier and NFL RedZone on its premium tier.
 The service continued to live stream in-market regular season and postseason games on mobile devices only, radio broadcasts for all games, and most out-of-market preseason games on its base tier; and replays of all games and coaches film on its premium tier.